bomsn/wp-plugin-rank/README.md

 ## Introduction
 This small tool was initially made to track WP repository ranking for [Mega Forms](https://wordpress.org/plugins/mega-forms/) plugin.
-I noticed the plugin isn't getting any traction compared to other solution that are far lower in terms of quality, so I decided I need a way to track how's the plugin doing in WP repository search results and try to improve the ranking based on the given results.
+I noticed the plugin isn't getting any traction compared to other solutions that are far lower in terms of quality, Thus, I decided I needed a way to track how's the plugin doing in WP repository search results, and try to improve the ranking based on the given results.

 I did a small research and found that WordPress has a public API that I can use to pull data about any plugin.
 All I needed after that was 2 hours to create this small plugin to pull ranking data for the said plugin and present it in the admin dashboard.
 Later I thought it would be nice to share, especially that there are services charing for similar data.